polvalente/handoff/docs/issue_triage.md

 # Issue Triage and Workflow Guide

-This document outlines the conventions and processes for managing issues and pull requests in the Handout project.
+This document outlines the conventions and processes for managing issues and pull requests in the Handoff project.

 ## Issue Labels